jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 Your `Farm` type, in this example, is slightly more complicated than the `Orc`.
-Not only do you want to store its level and its health, you also want to generate a level-dependent, random number for the kilograms of weat it produces every hour, which depends on the level you provided.
+Not only do you want to store its level and its health, you also want to generate a level-dependent, random number for the kilograms of wheat it produces every hour, which depends on the level you provided.
 Still, you generally create farms at the demand of the player; in which case, they are level 1 and have full health.